lucapette/lucapette.github.com/_drafts/what-im-learning-with-journaling.markdown

 ---

-A few months ago I started writing a journal and I'd like to share some thoughs about journaling and why I'm still doing it.
+A few months ago I started writing a journal and I'd like to share some thoughts about journaling and why I'm still doing it.
 I think it's something worth giving a try.

 ## I'm not sure why I started journaling